snowplow/documentation/docs/enriching-your-data/available-enrichments/custom-sql-enrichment/index.md

 We don’t recommend to use this enrichment with analytical databases which support minimal (50-100) concurrent queries (e.g. Redshift).

-To read more detail on this enrichnment and its configuration, look [here](https://github.com/snowplow/snowplow/wiki/SQL-Query-enrichment).

 For help with configuring this enrichment and getting it live on your pipeline please contact us at support@snowplowanalytics.com.

 ## Configuration